Camolas/JavaScript-Basics/README.md

 My first course of JavaScript

 Hello I hope to learn various things about this to apply in Computer Graphics.
-And as hobbies I love to :dancer
+And as hobbies I love to :dancer:.